-Welcome to Torch Talk, the Collegiate School community podcast.
-Hosts Stacy Adams and Allen Chamberlain chat with some of our faculty and staff and explore how their life experiences and individual purpose help them make a difference in our classrooms and beyond.
+Welcome to Torch Talk, the Collegiate School community podcast, in which we chat with some of our faculty and staff and explore how their life experiences and individual purpose help them make a difference in our classrooms and beyond.
 At the heart of Collegiate's mission and values are the people who make up the soul of this place.
 We hope you enjoy getting to know them.

 Chief Academic Officer Susan Droke knew by 6th Grade that she wanted to be an educator.
 Listen in as she shares the transformative experiences along her journey that have cemented her love for both teaching and learning, and for academic excellence while honoring each learner.